dschenkelman/lawyered.js/README.md

 Summary
 ------------
 This module allows you to run code before and after your methods, giving you the possibility to verify that certain conditions are met.
 The module relies on conventions to determine which methods should be run as pre/post conditions for a particular method.
-* Preconditions method are expected to append "_pre" to the name of the original method.
+* Preconditions methods are expected to append "_pre" to the name of the original method.
-* Postconditions method are expected to append "_post" to the name of the original method.
+* Postconditions methods are expected to append "_post" to the name of the original method.
+* The invariant method should be named "_invariant".

 Simple cases
 ------------